medbalighhamdi/Trainings.Kubernetes/README.md

 This mono-repo demonstrates a production-minded, full-stack microservices reference platform.
 It was assembled to teach and prove the complete delivery lifecycle: local development, automated testing, containerization, infrastructure provisioning (IaC), Kubernetes cluster management (AKS), CI using GitHub Actions, and continuous delivery using GitOps (Argo CD).
 The repo is intentionally opinionated.

 Key intentions:
-- Keep a single repository containing all artifacts needed to build, test, package and deploy a sample weather forecast app.
+- Keep a single repository containing all technologies needed to build, test, package and deploy a sample weather forecast app.
 - Provide IaC templates so the platform can be provisioned in Azure (AKS, ACR, networking, RGs, etc.).
-- Illustrate GitHub Actions-based CI and GitOps with Argo CD for delivery.
+- Illustrate a modern GitHub Actions-based CI and GitOps with Argo CD for delivery.
 - Implement an enterprise grade shitft-left workflows for securely packaging, testing and deploying docker images into AKS clusters.

 ---
-# Technical Architecture
+# Technical architecture

 The following diagram models the intended technical architecture.